shoemjoh/python-p3-v2-final-project-template/README.md

   - genre.py: Defines the `Genre` class, which includes methods for creating, retrieving, and deleting genres.
   - book.py: Defines the `Book` class, which manages the book entries and their relationships to genres.

-- helpers.py: Contains utility functions to validate inputs (e.g., checking if a genre exists), as well as functions to format the output for display in the CLI.
+- helpers.py: Contains utility functions to validate inputs.

 Data Models
 The project has two main data models: